 On the failure of his marriage to Louise Stolberg-Gedern, Charles, who had recently suffered a stroke and was seriously ill, finally took an an interest in Charlotte.
 She was then thirty, and had not seen her father since she was seven.
 On 23 March 1783, Charles altered his will to make Charlotte his heir and created her Duchess of Albany in the Scottish peerage, he also signed an act of legitimisation.
 The act was sent to Louis XVI of France.
 Henry Stuart contested the legitimisation but Louis XVI confirmed the act.
 In July 1784, Charles summoned Charlotte to Florence, where he was then living, she left her three secret children in the care of her mother.

-Charlotte Stuart never saw her children again she died of cancer of the liver, at the age of 36, on 17 November, 1789, at Bologna, just two years after her father.
-In her will she left her mother a sum of 50,000 livres and an annuity of a further 15,000, and to Henry she left the Garter Jewel worn by Charles I at his execution.
-The will made reference only to Clementina and to Charlotte's wish that Clementina might be provide for her 'necessitous relations'.
+Charlotte Stuart never saw her children again, she died of cancer of the liver, at the age of 36, on 17 November 1789, at Bologna, just two years after her father.
+In her will, she left her mother a sum of 50,000 livres and an annuity of a further 15,000, and to Henry, she left the Garter Jewel worn by Charles I at his execution.
+The will made reference only to Clementina and to Charlotte's wish that Clementina might be provided for her 'necessitous relations'.

 Marie Victoire Adelaide (born 1779) and Charlotte Maximilienne Amélie (born 1780) were thought to have been placed in the care of Thomas Coutts, the London banker, and a distant relative of the Walkinshaws.
 The elder of Charlotte's two daughters, Charlotte, who was born around 1778, married Jean-Louis de la Morliere.